Skip to content

 Can I use PNG for photographs on my website?

-Does converting JPEG to PNG improve the image quality?
+Does converting JPEG to PNG improve image quality?

 Which format should I use for social media images?